gradadvice/gradadvice.github.io/about.md

 3. Create a new file in the `_people` directory with your information
 4. Submit a pull request

+Alternatively, send me an email at [i.stogiannidis@ed.ac.uk](mailto:i.stogiannidis@ed.ac.uk) with your details and I can add it for you.

 ## Technology

 This website is built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/), making it easy for anyone to contribute and maintain.

 ## Contact

 Have questions or suggestions?
-Feel free to open an issue on our GitHub repository or reach out to the maintainers.
+Feel free to open an issue on our GitHub repository or reach out via email.

 ---

-*Together, we can make the PhD journey a little bit easier for everyone.*
+*Together, we can make the postgraduate journey a little easier for everyone.*